oussama1908/express/readme.md

-Certainly!
-Here's a comprehensive README file for your project:

-markdown
-Copy code
 # Checkpoint Express

 Checkpoint Express is a simple web application built using Node.js, Express, and Pug.
 It includes Bootstrap for styling and Mocha with Sinon for testing.